Bariatric surgery is currently one of the best treatment options for severe obesity. The National Institute of Health says:

 - Dedicated to lifestyle change and lifetime follow-up

-- Maintain a commitment to attend all scheduled appointments
+- Commitment to attend all scheduled appointments

 PPG – Weight Management & Bariatric Surgery offers the following surgical weight loss procedures.
 We are here to help you understand the differences between the procedures and what is best for your lifestyle.